 Q: What is a good way of highlighting 8 years as an EMT with increasing levels of leadership?

-A: In filling out your application, show what you did and the impact that you’ve had on whatever you’re doing.
+A: When filling out your application, show what you did and the impact that you had on others in the process.

 Q: Is there a job experience part included in the application?

 A: The extracurricular activities include all activities from paid work to non-paid work, hospital, non-healthcare related, everything!

 Q: What about those saying that something in my application is not true health care experience?

 A: Read the application instructions for a specific breakdown of what each section is.